 Alaska cruises are rightfully famous, and departures from Vancouver where vessels navigate north up the Inland Passage to that state represent an internationally renowned twinning.

-However, if you get yourself to Skagway in Alaska, you can hop on the historic White Pass & Yukon Route Railroad and adventure into Canada’s Yukon Territories.
+However, while visiting Skagway in Alaska, you can hop on the historic White Pass & Yukon Route Railroad and roll into the Yukon Territories in Canada.

 As you wend your way along a sometimes hair-raising track (with stunning photo ops of the train hugging craggy mountainsides) you can imagine how dreams were made and lost here.